 To restore network service, the user must contact the Service Desk and arrange to sign a document stating that the user has disabled the file sharing function of their software and has agreed to discontinue all illegal file sharing activity.
 If the user is named in additional complaints, they may lose long term access to network service.
 Students will be referred to the Dean of Students, staff to their Vice President, and Faculty to the Academic Vice President for further review and action.

 Action taken by the University to remedy a violation does not preclude the copyright holder from seeking civil and/or criminal prosecution for copyright infringement.
 The law specifies civil liability of litigation costs, attorney fees, and actual damages, or statutory damages of $750 to $30,000 for each work infringed, and, under certain circumstances, criminal penalties up to $250,000, and/or imprisonment.
 In addition, actions taken to circumvent technological measures that are used to control access to copyrighted works or to prevent infringement of the exclusive rights of copyright owners are punishable by awards of statutory damages of $200 to $2,500 per act of circumvention.

 Students are encouraged to find alternatives to illegal file sharing such as purchasing music, movies, and other copyrighted materials through on-line stores and services.

-HEOA Illegal File Sharing Compliance Written Plan - 2010
+HEA Illegal File Sharing Compliance Written Plan - 2010-present

 This written plan is designed to bring the University into compliance with the illegal

-file sharing provisions of the Higher Education Opportunity Act (HEOA).
+file sharing provisions of the Higher Education Opportunity Act/Higher Education Authorization

 Specifically, the act requires Utah Valley University to: